estes-sj/Backrest-Summary-Reporter/README.md

 ### Tips

 * Gmail limits the number of emails you can send per day.
-If you’re hitting limits, consider using another SMTP provider (e.g., SendGrid, Mailgun, etc.).
+If you are hitting limits, consider using another SMTP provider (e.g. SendGrid, Mailgun, etc.).
-* If you see a “less secure app” warning, verify you’re using an App Password, and 2FA is enabled.
+* If you see a “less secure app” warning, verify you are using an App Password, and 2FA is enabled.

-## Setting up Storage Mounts
+## Setting Up Storage Mounts
 Storage mounts are mounted to the main API service to track and send storage statistics.
 Currently, this has been tested to work for local drives, local network drives via SSHFS, and rclone via FUSE.

 Once exposed to the API container, storage paths can be tracked and recorded by adding them to the `.env` and/or `docker-compose.yaml`.